kkweon/summoner/README.md

 * `stylish.*` — `stylish.file` to provide the absolute file path to the `.stylish-haskell.yaml` file to use in the project. `stylish.url` to provide the link to the `.stylish-haskell.yaml` file to use in the project.
-In case of the absense or wrong path/link no `.stylish-haskell.yaml` file is created.
+In case of the absence or wrong path/link no `.stylish-haskell.yaml` file is created.
 * `contributing.*` — `contributing.file` to provide the absolute file path to the `CONTRIBUTING.md` file to use in the project. `contributing.url` to provide the link to the `CONTRIBUTING.md` file to use in the project.
-In case of the absense or wrong path/link no `CONTRIBUTING` file is created.
+In case of the absence or wrong path/link no `CONTRIBUTING` file is created.

 ###### Custom prelude options